 Don’t think I wanted to be here, because really, I never had any plans to take my morning walk three-hundred and sixty feet underground.
 It’s kind of a long story, to be honest.
-You know, bombs, old ladies dressed as pirates, turtles who can run across land, faster than a rocket-powered cheetah.
+You know, bombs, old ladies dressed as pirates, turtles who can run across land faster than a rocket-powered cheetah.
 You know, the normal.
 Not to mention the other weirdos.
-Did we win a prize?
-I’ve met nasty carnival game hosts, who scowl at children who win the oversized unicorns hung on the wall, but this was a different story.
+Maybe we all won a prize.
+I’ve met nasty carnival game hosts who scowl at children who win the oversized unicorns hung on the wall, but this was a different story.
 I don’t think you get clubbed and kid-napped when you win prizes.
 A surprise, maybe.
-I sure was surprised when I was abducted by a smack-talking tortoise, and even more, surprised when I saw who owned it.
-You know what they say: A pet looks just like their owner.
+I sure was surprised when I was abducted by a smack-talking tortoise, and even more surprised when I saw who owned it.
+You know what they say: A pet looks just like its owner.
 Or is it the other way around?
 Either way, here’s what happened.

 I groaned as I tossed and turned in my bed.
 My throat was ridiculously dry, but I didn’t want to get out of bed.
-Finally, the thirst got to me.
-I rolled out of bed, and tip-toed down the hall, into the kitchen.
-I opened the pantry door to grab a cup and moved over to the sink, which was located right under the only window in the kitchen.
-As I put my cup under the faucet, I noticed something move outside of the window.
+Eventually, the thirst got to me and I rolled off my mattress, tip-toed down the hall, and into the kitchen.
+I opened the pantry door to grab a cup and moved over to the sink, which was right under the only window in the kitchen.
+As I put my cup under the faucet, I noticed something move outside.
 As a kid that was home alone, I decided to do the obvious thing: overthink it and run back to my bed as fast as I possibly could.
 My throat was finally wet, and I could sleep.
 In all honesty, I wish I never got up to get that cup of water.
 That night, I had the strangest dream.

-“Well, I wouldn’t want to ruin the surprise, would I?”
+“Well, you know, I wouldn’t want to ruin the surprise, would I?”

 “What surprise, Did I win a cash prize?”